uriel1998/mpdq/README.md

 ### Switches

-* -b switch to just have mpdq match via BPM, not genre.
+* -b switch to just have `mpdq` match via BPM, not genre.
 * -j Matches are to the *currently* playing song.
 This can provide more diversity, but also means that the genre can jump or drift.
 For example, if *Pop* matches to *Dance* which matches to *Electronic* which matches to *Darkwave* which matches to *Industrial*... you're waaaaay away from Cyndi Lauper awfully fast.
+* -k Kills a running `mpdq` process.
+The idea is that you can run `mpdq` in the background and then invoke it again to kill it.

 ### Startup Things The Program Does